WATCH: Remembering Michigan’s Castle Farms Music Theater

 Def Leppard made more stops at the Castle than any other band (5), REO Speedwagon appeared four times, The Scorpions and Whitesnake three each.
 Michigan rock legends Alice Cooper and Ted Nugent also made multiple stops at The Castle.

-According to the Concert Database, Def Leppard was the last band to perform there in 1996, in an attempt to jump start the concert venue after three years without a show.
+According to the Concert Database, Ted Nugent was the last band to perform there in 1996, in an attempt to jump-start the concert venue after three years without a show.
 It didn't work and the Castle concerts are now just a distant memory.